previsionio/prevision-component-template/README.md

     args: [
       --src, {inputPath: src},
       --dst, {outputPath: dst},
-      --req-col, {inputValue: req_col},
-      --storage-col, {inputValue: storage_col}
+      --arg-1, {inputValue: arg_1}
       ]
 ```

-All arguments of your scripts must be in the implementation section of the component.yaml AND they must be map with the inputs section.
+All arguments of your scripts must be in the implementation section of the component.yaml AND they must be mapped with the inputs section.

-The inputs section is what the user gonna see when using your component and the implementation section is the way you components is going to be ran when used in a scheduled pipeline
+The inputs section is what the user gonna see when using your component and the implementation section is the way you components is going to be ran when used in a scheduled pipeline.

 If you are a power user you can [install Docker](https://docs.docker.com/engine/install/ubuntu/) and you can check that your Dockerfile is ok with the following command